saianish03/Image-Manipulation-Detection/README.md

 **The given task is to detect image manipulation in the given set of images which contains authentic(unforged) and forged(copy-moved, spliced) images.**

+!! traindev and test data not provided in github repo.
+Download from 'assignment.pdf'

 ### Data Exploration and Preparation:

 There are two folders: traindev and test.
 Each of them contains 3 classes of images: authentic, copy-moved and spliced. copy-moved and spliced has two folders: images and masks.
 Masks are the segments of the images which highlights the forged region.